finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Tech: Rename CardInfoViewer to CardViewer (Prefab, Script, Tag)
 - Highlight card that is currently being moved
 - Keep current page when Deck Editor Layout changes
+- Double-click to add card to Deck Editor when in Landscape
 - Apply autoUpdate to cached card images
 - Support Android TV and tvOS
 - Support custom card backgrounds (Hearthstone)